jhlagado/firth/README.md

 The kit was quite successful and was released at a critical time in Australian computer history.
 A few thousand TEC-1 kits were sold and, as we learned over the years from people who remember the kit, it introduced many people to computing and programming for the very first time.

 The kit continues on to this day with other people creating TEC-1 boards and new TEC-1s continue to be built by hobbyists.
-If they install version 1 of the monitor ROM that came with the original kit they are greeted with a 37-year-old message from me:
+If they install version 1 of the monitor ROM that came with the original kit they're greeted with an old message from teen-age me:

 `hello there this is the tec-1 ... designed by john hardy for TE!`

-Looking back, I'm really happy that the TEC-1 continues to live.
-I do have one regret however: that the TEC-1 was so damned hard to program!
 In its original form, the TEC-1 offered very little to the programmer.
 All code needs to be hand assembled and hand entered in via the hexadecimal keyboard.
 I always wanted to provide the TEC-1 one with a proper programming environment.

 Fast-forward to the modern era, I started to think about augmenting the TEC-1 circuit with a proper serial interface.
 I then went to consider (before rejecting) adding a BASIC interpreter to the TEC-1.
 Instead I decided to pursue another longtime interest of mine (which also dates from the early 80s) I decided that what the TEC-1 needed was a self-hosted programming environment based on Charles Moore's [Forth](https://en.wikipedia.org/wiki/Forth) programming language.